 And because of this, you are likely to find yourself living longer, with an overall improvement in quality of life if you implement intermittent fasting into your schedule regularly and improve your gut health.

-One of these includes cancer prevention, where it’s found that intermittent fasting has anticarcinogenic properties.
+One of these may include cancer prevention, where it’s found that intermittent fasting has anticarcinogenic properties.